Dacre Montgomery: Early work (2011–2016)

-Stranger Things and worldwide recognition (2017–present)
+Stranger Things and independent films (2017–present)

 In 2017, Montgomery joined the cast for the second season of the Netflix series Stranger Things as Billy Hargrove, an abusive and unpredictable teenager.
-He reprised the role in the third and fourth seasons, receiving critical acclaim for his performance.
+He reprised the role in the third season (2019) and in a cameo on the fourth (2022), receiving critical acclaim for his performance.
+For season four, he filmed remotely from Australia due to COVID-19 lockdowns whilst being directed by Shawn Levy over Zoom in America.
 Montgomery was nominated for an MTV Movie & TV Award for his performance and, along with his castmates, received two nominations for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+Speaking about how important the show was for his career, Montgomery went on to say: "I wouldn’t be allowed the opportunities I have had since if I hadn’t been a part of that show."